NKAmapper/nvdb2osm/README.md

 * NVDB includes geometry for turn lanes.
 In OSM, however, turn lanes should be tagged as turn:lanes instead of as separate ways.
 The generated OSM files includes these extra ways, but without a highway tag, so that they may be manually conflated in JOSM.
 Some of these ways should be kept as separate ways in OSM whenever they are physically separated from the main road, typically for lanes turning to the right.
 * The generated ways currently are sometimes self-intersecting.
 Run *simplify way* with a factor of 0.2 in JOSM to fix it.
 * Road object ways currently have duplicate nodes at some intersections.
 Duplicates may be discovered and fixed automatically with the JOSM validator.
 * NVDB contains mistakes.
 You may report mistakes at [Fiksvegdata](https://fiksvegdata.opentns.org/).
-Rapid response.

 ### Changelog

+* 4.0:
+  - Migrated to api v4.
+Versions now starts at 4.
+  - Add support for thoroughfare restrictions ("gjennomkjøring forbudt") as relations.
+  - Add roller shutter barrier ("kuldeport" in tunnels).
+  - Add parking tagging (available as road object 43 only).
+  - Add crossing:markings=* and lit=* if data is available for pedestrian crossing.
+  - Uses traffic_calming=hump as standard (used to be table).
 * 1.6:
   - Support for bounding box in "-vegurl" also for road network (only WGS84).
   - Minor tagging adjustments (barrier, traffic lights, access restrictions).